 "When it will be legal

-"The Cannabis Act (Bill C-45) has passed in the Senate.
-The Act is currently awaiting Royal Assent.
-It is not legal yet to buy, possess or use cannabis for anything other than authorized medical or research purposes.
+"The Cannabis Act has received Royal Assent.
+Until October 17, 2018, it remains illegal to buy, possess or use cannabis for anything other than authorized medical or research purposes.

 "In summary, current evidence does not support the hypothesis that MML passage is associated with increased marijuana use prevalence among adolescents in states that have passed such laws up until 2014.
 Based on this evidence, we recommend several steps to advance the understanding of current and future marijuana policy effects.
 First, continued exploration of the effects of these state policies on different measures of use among adolescents is warranted.